Notes: Looking Back, starting 1981-2016

 were cancelled from 2002 forward.

-of Photographic Arts in San Juan Capistrano, Oct 10-Dec 15, went on as
+by the House of Photographic Arts in San Juan Capistrano, Oct 10-Dec 15,

-planned and the DVD/poster completed.
-Linda McCartney’s b/w image
+went on as planned and the DVD/poster completed.
+Linda McCartney’s

-“Tea Pot” was the featured image donated by the McCartney
+b/w image “Tea Pot” was the featured image donated by the

-including Linda’s daughter, Mary McCartney.
-Juried by Charlotte
+were exhibited, including Linda’s daughter, Mary McCartney.
+Juried

-was presented for WIPI to participate in photo la for the first time.
+presented for WIPI to participate in photo la for the first time.
+A WIPI

-A WIPI onsite auction including work by WIPI Distinguished Photographers,
+onsite auction including work by WIPI Distinguished Photographers, Joyce

 Joanne Warfield.
 List of WIPI exhibitions: http://womeninphotography.org/exhibits.html